-Provide them with adequate training.
+Provide adequate training.

 Remember, your remote workers are all alone, so they do not have the luxury of walking over to the accounting, IT, or sales departments when they have questions or need to address problems.

-Keep them connected.
+Keep your remote workers connected.

-Have company calls and virtual meetings.
+Have calls and virtual meetings.

 Project management software and emails are non-verbal, making them less personal than voice or video communication.
 Moreover, non-verbal communication can often result in misunderstandings between employees if the information provided is not thorough or has a tone that leaves the message unclear.
 To eliminate any confusion and keep everyone on the same page, set aside time for conference calls and virtual meet-ups.